BenjaminWendtner/Jhana/README.md

 }
 ```

 An object of this class would already has all the fields, the database table has.
-All models provide a base-set of functionalities: *all, count, find, find_by, find_by_columm, sql, create, update, save, delete, validate.*
+All models provide a base-set of functionalities: *all, count, find, find_by, sql, create, update, save, delete, validate.*
 Here is an example on how you could use this:
 ```php
 $user = User::find(23);